What is Patreon and how does it work

-In these uncertain times of the COVID-19 pandemic, many people fear for their future and even more so, the economic aftermath of quarantine.
+In these uncertain times many people fear for their future and even more so, the economic aftermath of quarantine.
 Millions have been left unemployed or with large pay cuts and amongst the hardest hit are artists.
-Dancers, podcasters, comedians, artists, musicians, actors, yoga instructors, painters and so many more, have no income during the lockdown as we fight the Coronavirus.
-There is however a solution for all these creatives in the form of the online platform Patreon.
+Dancers, podcasters, comedians, artists, musicians, actors, yoga instructors, painters and many more have been drawn to the online platform Patreon.
 With Patreon, you can take back creative control, gain financial stability and still keep your artistic autonomy.
-Read on for all the details.

 What is Patreon?

 Patreon is an online platform that helps you to build a relationship with supportive and engaged fans.
 You can offer them exclusive deals, content and accessibility in exchange for a monthly subscription or payment every time you release new content.
 It is a great way to generate regular income from your work, allows you to connect directly with your audience, gaining better insight from their opinions and allows you to maintain full control and freedom over your creative choices.
 They pay you directly (no middle man), for a service that you love to provide.